The Brighton Police Department Traffic Safety Unit (TSU) uses a three-pronged approach to conduct strategic traffic enforcement.

 The Brighton Police Department has a certified child passenger safety technician, Officer Kubic, who is passionate about car seat safety.
 If you would like a car seat inspection or have questions about car seat safety, contact Officer Kubic at firstname.lastname@example.org or 303-655-2245.
 View the Colorado Child Passenger Safety Law.

 The TSU recently held a virtual community meeting highlighting the work that they do.
-View the video below and see the presentation here.
+View the video on Facebook.